 - Affordability – you are unable to afford your own legal costs

 - Merits test – the likelihood of success and the reasonableness of the costs

-Most family law cases will need to be means tested before legal aid can be allocated.
-You will have to show that you are unable to pay your legal fees.
-You will be required to give information about your income, benefits, savings, property and shares and those of your partner.
+Most family law cases will need to be means-tested before legal aid can be allocated and you will have to show that you are unable to pay your legal fees.
+This means you will be required to give information about your income, benefits, savings, property, and shares, as well as those of your partner.

 Non-means tested legal aid is available if your child is subject to care or supervision proceedings.
 You may also qualify for legal aid for some injunctions, such as a non-molestation order, however a contribution may be required.